Maithikimngan/nd00333-capstone/README.md

 - Debug Logging: Debug logging is enabled, and the logs will be saved to a file named automl_errors.log.
 This file will capture any errors or issues that occur during the AutoML process, aiding in troubleshooting and ensuring a smooth experiment run.

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

-## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search

-### Results
 1. Register the Titanic dataset to workspace
 ![image](https://github.com/user-attachments/assets/3a8e5225-c81a-4957-bea5-bac0ce9a9f12)